 Akakura Accommodation

-Most visitors to Myoko Kogen stay in the Akakura villages, in either the lower village of Akakura Kanko (Shin Akakura) or Akakura Onsen (slightly further up the hill).
-There’s no obvious delineation between the two village areas, which are interconnected via the cute main street.
+Most visitors to Myoko Kogen stay in the Akakura villages, in either the lower village of Akakura Kanko (Shin Akakura), or Akakura Onsen (slightly further up the hill) which has a higher concentration of shops, restaurants and bars.

 Akakura Onsen Accommodation - Upper Village Listings